Recommended for you:

 How Many Breeds Are There?

-For example, The Cat Fanciers' Association (CFA), the largest American cat registration body, recognizes forty-four different breeds as of 2018.
+For example, The Cat Fanciers' Association (CFA), the largest American cat registration body, recognizes forty-five different breeds as of 2022.
 Fédération Internationale Féline, with member organizations in forty countries, recognizes forty-eight breeds broken down into four categories.

 So, how many cat breeds are there?
 There's no single determined number — just one more piece of evidence that cats like to follow their own rules.